Optimizely and SEO

 Automatic landing pages

-An “Automatic landing page” is content (for example, a page type instance) which renders differently depending on user input.
-It is a form of a personalized content-type.
+An "Automatic landing page" is content (for example, a page type instance) that renders differently depending on user input.
+It is a form of a personalized content type.
 A Google hit can, for example, point to an automatic landing page, which shows content related to the Google search.

 Optimizely Content Recommendations

-Optimizely Content Recommendations is part of the Optimizely Digital Experience Platform (DXP) and a great feature for analyzing website visitors' behavior and personalizing content to match their interest.
-By personalizing content, you can increase the site attractiveness and improve the SEO ranking.
-It can also be used to fine-tune your Google Ads campaign by providing AI insights in specific KPIs.
+Optimizely Content Recommendations is part of the Optimizely Digital Experience Platform (DXP) and is a great feature for analyzing website visitors' behavior and personalizing content to match their interests.
+Personalizing content can increase the site's attractiveness and improve the SEO ranking.
+It can also be used to fine-tune your Google Ads campaign by providing AI insights into specific KPIs.

 SEO automation add-ons